 Delegate time in your schedule, once in the morning and in the afternoon, to read and reply to e-mails and phone calls, reducing distractions so you can optimise your working time.
 This should only be around an hour.
 There will be exceptions and urgent matters that you have to respond to right away, but if you use this technique effectively, you will get more done and those e-mails won’t be going anywhere.

 Each day is different, some will involve difficult matters for big clients or tasks with an end of day deadline.
 The most productive people start their day with the most important task - the one (or two) that need to be completed by the end of the day.
 This reduces stress, allowing you to be more productive for the rest of the day, and ready to tackle the difficult matter you may have been avoiding.

 Bonus tip: schedule your most difficult task next, most people are more productivity in the morning, and you might be able to finish that task faster than if you leave it until the afternoon.

 4. Make time for your well-being

 It can be tough to find the time for yourself but taking care of your physical and mental health is known to reduce stress, relax the brain and ultimately boost productivity.
 Eat nutritious meals, exercise daily and spend quality time with friends and family.
 Implementing at least one of these into your schedule will make a significant impact on your work rate.
 Maintaining a healthy legal life balance will help you avoid burnout which can heavily impact your work ethic.

 5. Connect with the right tech

-You can make a combination of changes to boost your productivity, but it can be as simple as using the right technology to help you get things done.
-Scheduling and matter management software helps to delegate tasks so you can focus on your most important jobs and automation features can save you hours per week.
-An intuitive and seamlessly integrated system, like mattero, can simplify your matters and increase your productivity.
+You can make a combination of changes to boost your productivity, but it can be as simple as using the right legal software to help you get things done.
+Matter management software helps to delegate tasks so you can focus on your most important jobs and workflow features can save you hours per week.
+An intuitive system that seamlessly integrates to your Outlook Inbox and Xero, like mattero, can simplify your matters and increase your productivity.